-In a release today, LTA shared that commuters will be able to use their Visa contactless cards to pay for public transport fares from 6 Jun 2019.
+From today (6 Jun), commuters will be able to use their Visa contactless cards to pay for public transport fares.

-Said Mr Yeo Teck Guan, LTA Senior Group Director, Public Transport: “We are encouraged by commuters’ response towards the launch of SimplyGo.”
+Said Mr Yeo Teck Guan, LTA Senior Group Director, Public Transport in a press release: “We are encouraged by commuters’ response towards the launch of SimplyGo.”

 We are seeing a steady uptake in usage since its launch, with an average of over 120,000 daily trips.
 With the inclusion of Visa, more commuters will benefit.

 Added Mr Kunal Chatterjee, Visa Country Manager for Singapore & Brunei: “The launch of SimplyGo for Visa contactless cards will bring the convenience of contactless transit payments to local Visa cardholders and international travellers visiting the country.”

 “With this, we foresee Visa contactless usage in Singapore continuing to grow, surpassing the current contactless penetration of over 80 per cent.”